Bbrnn/overthewire/bandit/bandit11/bandit11.md

 ![ssh login](image-1.png)

-After logging in,i found the file data.txt and displayed its contents.Indeed as the level goal has specified the contents seemed to be rotated using ROT13
+After logging in,i found the file data.txt and displayed its contents.Indeed ,as the level goal has specified the string seemed to have being rotated using ROT13

 ![alt text](image-2.png)